Why 'Taxpayer' Identity And Thinking Is Morally Bankrupt In Every Context

 If you understand why fat-shaming Trump is harmful, you should understand why memes like these are far more harmful than even fat shaming.

 So, you can’t have it both ways.
 The correct way to think of the cost of Trump’s golf trips is that Trump’s excessive golf trips cost the community resources that are collective in nature.
-Furthermore, the liberal focus on the supposed outflow from our wallets largely blinded us to the actual crime that Trump was committing: that much of that Treasury money was going to his family businesses.
+Furthermore, the liberal focus on the supposed outflow from our wallets largely blinded us to the actual crime that Trump was committing: that much of those Treasury payments was going to his family businesses.
 The victims of that grift were not “taxpayers.”

 Well-to-do people simply don’t want you to think this way, because then you’d realize the true cost of all golfing!